The quick answer is “NO” to the PSAT and Pre-ACT tests.

 Here are my top 3 reasons to NOT have your student take the PSAT/Pre-ACT tests.

 For most students, the purpose of taking the ACT or SAT is college admissions.
 The PSAT test (and Pre-ACT test) DOES NOT count for admissions to college.
-The PSAT and Pre-ACT also do not qualify a student to be NCAA eligible.

 - PSAT Scholarship money is largely a Myth